 For showtimes, click here.

 In March 1988, a commemorative stamp for beloved and renowned football coach Knute Rockne was unveiled.
-Rockne was known for helping Notre Dame’s football team become a powerhouse in the sports world and for popularizing the forward pass.
+Rockne was known for helping Notre Dame’s football team become a powerhouse and for popularizing the forward pass.

-At the ceremony, President Ronald Reagan remembered Rockne and making Knute Rockne: All American.
+At the ceremony, President Ronald Reagan remembered Rockne and the making of Knute Rockne, All American.

 1. The film was Reagan’s idea.